 4. Why should we remind ourselves occassionally about the basic truth our forefathers in 1776 understood so well?

-- We can hold up our heads and be certain that we in our time are going to be able to preserve the essentials, to preserve as a free government and pass it on, in our turn, as sound, as strong, as good as ever.
+- We can hold up our heads and be certain that we in our time are going to be able to preserve the essentials, to preserve as a free government and pass it on, in our turn, as sound, as strong, as good as ever.- To establish our right to be free British citizens.

 How did you do?